mvcuccaro/js_mysql_query_builder/README.md

 # js_mysql_query_builder
 A javascript object for building mysql queries.
-Very useful when you want to dynamically build queries and/or need more control over the generated syntax then other magic query builder modules might allow.
+Very useful when you want to dynamically build queries and/or need more control over the generated syntax then other magic query builder or ORM modules might allow.

 ## Example of searching for records with a SELECT statement
 ```